hcai-mms/hcai-mms.github.io/_publications/2026_01_ICASSP_MSM.md

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: ICASSP
 # when was this publication written/ when was the publication accepted (e.g. 2020)
+# when was this publication written/ when was the publication accepted (e.g. 2020)
+year: 2026

 # if you have an explicit page you want to reference, use this tag; otherwise it will be generated from your doi
 # publisherurl: https://link.springer.com/chapter/10.1007/978-3-030-72240-1_60 # add link to publisher page of your publication